-Cams Hill School has a clear and ambitious strategic improvement plan focusing on 9 key priority areas.
-These are detailed in our school improvement plan 2019-2020.
+Cams Hill School has a clear and ambitious strategic improvement plan focusing on the identified key priority areas.
+These are detailed in our school improvement plan 2020-2021.
 This SIP is closely monitored across the academic year by and with the Governing Board.
 There are three points of review and update including a RAG system to indicate progress towards achieving each target.